Innopolis-Robotics-Society/FaceGuardV3/reports/week6/sprint-review-transcript.md

 **Interviewer:** Here I am. [inaudible]

 (00:57)
 **Customer:** Better through the calendar.
 I specifically took it so that...
 Seriously?
 Yes.
-You could have returned to the previous state.
-I want to, yes, to...
+You could have returned to the previous state. [inaudible]

 (01:28)
 **Interviewer:** It is running for 60 seconds.
 Wait, no. I gave myself temporary access.
 I set it for tomorrow.
 There is a moment where it might deny access, so it needs to be time-based.
 Okay, I have a large availability window.

 (02:17)